udiboy1209/automatedness/content/blog/string-encoding.md

 I'm anxious for the start of the coding period for GSoC!
 And I also just launched my club's new website:
 [https://stab-iitb.org/electronics-club/](https://stab-iitb.org/electronics-club/)
-which is getting awesome reviews from my freinds so I'm kinda happy and excited too!
+which is getting awesome reviews from my friends so I'm kinda happy and excited too!

 I also recently read 'The Martian' by Andy Weir, after having watched the really great movie.
 The book is atleast 10 times more awesome than the movie!